Get insider access

 2.2%

-The ASUS PG279QM has good reflection handling.
-The matte anti-reflective coating helps reduce the intensity of direct reflections but also adds a slightly hazy look.
+The reflection handling is good The matte coating helps reduce the intensity of direct reflections but also adds a slightly hazy look.

-Note: The reflection photos show a reddish tint.
+The reflection photos show a reddish tint.
 This isn't a calibration artifact, as the monitor has a near-perfect white balance and color temperature after calibration.
-It's not noticeable in person; it's likely an interaction between the backlight and the camera sensor.
+It isn't noticeable in person, and it's an interaction between the backlight and the camera sensor.

 9.9